 - MEDICAL AID (Support for Head Medical Technician at HEAL Africa)

 How the donations are being used: In support of both HEAL Africa and Bizi, Jim set up a regular contribution to HEAL Africa dedicated specifically to providing his technician position with a fair salary, donating $500 per month or $6,000yearly.
 Our aim is to maintain this salary contribution through HEAL Africa to assist Bizi and his work.

 Who benefits & how: Your support benefits HEAL Africa, a high-traffic and high-quality medical NGO in Goma which deals daily with the effects of longstanding political instability and war; your gifts of support keeps Bizi's vital medical engineering/technical position well-funded.
 Since he is responsible for trouble-shooting and repairing any problems of technical maintenance that arise in the medical aid facility, both patients and medical personnel rely on his expertise and good management to keep things running smoothly.

 - TEACHING SERVICE (Support for Volunteer Instructors at a DRC University)

-How the donations will be used: According to a budget provided by the university (UCBC), support for two instructors will total approximately $25,000 for a year, including cost of living, travel, and books and resources for students.
-This means initial payment of $10,000 for one-time preparatory fees (travel, medical insurance, training, teaching materials) to be disbursed in the summer of 2011, with the remainder paid in equal monthly installments of $1,250 over the course of twelve months (August 2011-August 2012).
+How the donations were used: According to a budget provided by the university (UCBC), support for two instructors will total approximately $25,000 for a year, including cost of living, travel, and books and resources for students.
+This means an initial payment of $10,000 for one-time preparatory fees (travel, medical insurance, training, teaching materials) was dispersed in the summer of 2011, with the remainder paid in equal monthly installments of $1,250 over the course of twelve months (August 2011-August 2012).